dongfangliu/CS171-1-Assigenment5/README.md

 ## **Instructions**

-Most explanation of code structures will be presented in offline tutorials and recorded in videos.
-Here we only give some specification and guidance to make your life easier.
+Most explanations of code structures will be presented in offline tutorials and recorded in videos.
+Here we only give some specifications and guidance to make your life easier.

 1. gradient computing

-   You should fill **computeGradients()** in **src/volume.cpp**.
-You shall consider to use [central difference](https://en.wikipedia.org/wiki/Finite_difference) to compute the gradients for all volume data in `volume.raw_data`  and store it as a member variable `graident` in `volumeData`.
+   You should fill `computeGradients()` in` src/volume.cpp`.
+You may consider using [central difference](https://en.wikipedia.org/wiki/Finite_difference) to compute the gradients for all volume data in `volume.raw_data`  and store it as a member variable `gradient` in `volumeData`.

 2. Sampler

-   You are free to use fixed step or adaptive when sampling along the ray.
-However, it is much more reasonable to follow the sampling theorem that was descripted on *page 43 of lecture19*.
+   You are free to use a fixed step or adaptive when sampling along the ray.
+However, it is much more reasonable to follow the sampling theorem that was described on *page 43 of lecture19*.

 3. Interpolator

    You are required to implement two kinds of interpolator ([Nearest Neighbour Interpolator](https://en.wikipedia.org/wiki/Nearest-neighbor_interpolation) and [Trilinear Interpolator](https://en.wikipedia.org/wiki/Trilinear_interpolation)) and compare rendering results.
-The main idea is to get importance weight of  a data point based on its position in a voxel and interpolate other attributes (density,gradient) using the weight.
+The main idea is to get the importance weight of  a data point based on its position in a voxel and interpolate other attributes (density,gradient) using the weight.
 Using trilinear interpolator shall eliminate artifacts.

 4. Classifier

-   Here are two sub tasks:
+   Here are two subtasks:

    1. Customize your transfer function
    2. Local Phong Shading model

-   Classifier works as a mapper from the volume data to optics data, giving the color and opacity that will be used in the composition process.
+   The classifier works as a mapper from the volume data to optics data, giving the color and opacity that will be used in the composition process.
 To determine the color, you shall consider emission and in-scattering.
-You could model the emission using phong lighting model (taking the gradient direction as normal).
+You could model the emission using the Phong lighting model (taking the gradient direction as normal).
 The in-scattering belongs to the optional part which can be neglected here.

-   Then, you have to decide the opacity.
+   Then, you have to decide on the opacity.
 Opacity is the opposite concept of transparency.
 When opacity equals to 0, it means no energy will be absorbed.
 Higher density generally implies high absorption.
-You shall design and tune your own transfer function.
+You shall design and tune your transfer function.

-   Besides, you should find a way to make use of gradient to enhance smoke structure.
+   Besides, you should find a way to make use of gradient to enhance the smoke structure.

-   You should be clear that  we are doing the discrete form of  calculus integration, so the energy and absorption should also be related with your step-size to correctly approximate as a Riemann Sum.
+   You should be clear that we are doing the discrete form of calculus integration, so the energy and absorption should also be related to your step-size to correctly approximate as a Riemann Sum.

 5. Compositor